 - The National Depot for Ship Archaeology and;

 - The centralized archaeological information system, Archis 3.0 (only available in Dutch).

-Since the late twentieth century – provincial authorities, water boards and local authorities in general played a leading role in the Dutch heritage management.
-The Cultural Heritage Agency helped the later in implementing their heritage policy, developing for example a digital guide addressed to the local authorities with the aim to support them in managing the territorial planning.
+Since the late twentieth century – provincial authorities, water boards and local authorities in general play a leading role in the Dutch heritage management.
+The Cultural Heritage Agency helps the later in implementing their heritage policy, developing for example a digital guide addressed to the local authorities with the aim to support them in managing the territorial planning.
 In this context, the modernization of heritage management means that local authority’s plans take into account the cultural heritage sites.
 Also, the Agency advises local authorities on permits for major building works affecting listed buildings or sites -including demolition, reconstruction or changes of function- as well as it advises on important and costly restoration projects.